 Department: Asian Languages & Cultures

-Caleb Carter received his BA (2000) in Philosophy from Colorado College, his MA (2008) in Buddhist Studies from UCLA, and is currently finishing his dissertation.
-His main focus lies in Japanese religions, particularly Shugendō (Japan’s tradition of mountain asceticism).
-Other interests include Esoteric Buddhism, Chinese religions, place studies, pilgrimage, and gender, intellectual history.
-Caleb’s research focuses on the formation of religious thought, practice and schools in the mountains of Japan from the fifteenth through mid-nineteenth centuries.
+Caleb Carter received his MA (2008) and PhD (2014), both in Buddhist Studies, from UCLA, with an earlier BA (2000) in Philosophy from Colorado College.
+His main focus lies in Japanese religions, particularly a mountain-based school known as Shugendō.
+His other interests include Esoteric Buddhism, Chinese religions, place studies, pilgrimage, material culture, gender, and intellectual history.
+Caleb’s current research explores the emergence of ritual, thought, and practice in the mountains of Japan from the fifteenth through mid-nineteenth centuries.
 Centered on the site of Mt.
-Togakushi (Nagano Prefecture, central Japan), his dissertation considers the emergence of Shugendō as well as a cult devoted to a nine-headed dragon.
-He conducted this research at Keio University (Tokyo) and Mt.
+Togakushi (in present-day Nagano Prefecture, central Japan), his dissertation examines the formation of Shugendō and several other emergent trends at the mountain.
+He conducted much of this research at Keio University (Tokyo) and Mt.
 Togakushi under fellowships from the Japan Foundation (2011-2012) and the Fulbright-Hays (2012-2013).
-Outside of studies, he’s usually hanging out with his kids and occasionally outside rock climbing or attempting to surf.
+Outside of work, he’s usually hanging out with his kids and occasionally outside rock climbing or attempting to surf.